Learning Abroad Center

 • Take courses and participate in an internship in Madrid—the charming capital of Spain.
 Courses available in a wide variety of disciplines as well as intermediate and advanced levels of Spanish language.

-• Students can pursue either English or Spanish language placements with local nonprofits in Madrid ranging from Accem (an NGO focused on social service) to the Association for Human Rights in Spain.
+• Pursue either English or Spanish language placements with local nonprofits in Madrid ranging from Accem (an NGO focused on social service) to the Association for Human Rights in Spain.

 Study & Intern in Toledo

 • Study and improve your Spanish language skills in Toledo, Spain—a charming Medieval walled city.
-Students can take courses in several disciplines and participate in a local internship or community engagement.
+You can take courses in several disciplines and participate in a local internship or community engagement.

 Sweden